One of our favorite museums

 and the poignant story of a family now extinct

-?
-In our opinion, The Nissim de Camondo museum is a little jewel.
+♡ In our opinion, The Nissim de Camondo museum is a little jewel.
 It is one of our favorite small Parisian museums, ideal to visit with the family.
-Located in a magnificent private mansion On the edge of the Parc Monceau, it houses Moïse de Camondo's private collection of 18th century art objects.
+Located in a beautiful mansion on the edge of the Parc Monceau, it houses the private collection of 18th century art objects assembled by Moïse de Camondo.
 But It is especially for the visit of the mansion and for the poignant history of the Camondo family that we recommend this family visit.
-After the visitthe children will be thrilled to enjoy of the Monceau park located just next door.
+After the visitthe children will be thrilled to enjoy of Monceau Park right next door.

-The Nissim de Camondo Museum: discover daily life in a late 19th century mansion
+The Nissim de Camondo museum: discover daily life in a mansion at the end of the 19th century.

-• This museum allows you to discover the functioning of a very rich private house of the end of the 19th and the beginning of the 20th century
+- This museum makes it possible to discover the functioning of a very rich private house from the end of the 19th and the beginning of the 20th century

-• The singularity of the Nissim de Camondo Museum is that all the rooms in the house are left as they are and are open to the public
+- The uniqueness of the Nissim de Camondo Museum is that all the rooms in the house remained as they were and are open to the public

 The Camondo family: a tragic family destiny

-• The Camondos, a Sephardic Jewish family from Turkey, founded a bank in the early 19th century that became one of the most important in the Ottoman Empire.
-At the end of the Second Empire, the two Camondo brothers, Abraham-Behor and Nissim, left Constantinople and established themselves in Paris
+- The Camondos, a Sephardic Jewish family from Turkey, founded a bank in the early 19th century that became one of the most important in the Ottoman Empire.
+At the end of the Second Empire, the two Camondo brothers, Abraham-Behor and Nissim, left Constantinople and settled in Paris

-• Their sons, cousins Isaac and Moses, became well-informed collectors during the Third Republic.
-Moses, a great 18th century connoisseur, built the collection of art objects that can be seen today in the Nissim de Camondo Museum and had the mansion built.
+- Their sons, cousins Isaac and Moïse, became well-informed collectors during the Third Republic.
+Moïse, a great 18th century art lover, built the collection of art objects that can be seen today in the Nissim de Camondo Museum and had the mansion built.

-• During the First World War, Moses' son, named Nissim after his grandfather, was the first of the Camondos to fight for France.
-He left for the front in August 1914 where he distinguished himself by his daring.
+- During the First World War, Moïse's son, named Nissim after his grandfather, was the first of the Camondos to fight for France.
+He left for the front in August 1914, where he stood out for his daring.
 Assigned to the air force, he became a seasoned aviator in the army but died in an air battle in 1917.

-• In 1920, his father Moses, overwhelmed by grief, bequeathed to the current Museum of Decorative Arts the mansion he had intended for his son, with the entire art collection he had built up.
+- In 1920, his grief-stricken father Moses bequeathed to the present-day Museum of Decorative Arts the mansion he had intended for his son, along with the entire art collection he had built up

-• The only descendants of Moïse de Camondo are his daughter Béatrice, his son-in-law the musician Léon Reinach and their two children.
-In 1943, they were arrested and interned at Drancy.
-Deported, they were exterminated at Auschwitz in 1943.
+- The only descendants of Moses of Camondo remain his daughter Beatrice, his son-in-law the musician Leon Reinach and their two children.
+In 1943, they were arrested and interned in Drancy.
+Deported, they were exterminated in Auschwitz in 1943.

-• Two wars have swept away the Camondo family who had chosen to become French.
-Their name survives only through this charming little museum, dreamed by Moses for his son Nissim
+- Two wars swept away the Camondo family who had chosen to become French.
+Their name survives only through this charming little museum, dreamed by Moses for his son Nissim.